 - Click with two fingers for a right click gesture.

 There's a USB-C port on the Magic Keyboard that allows for passthrough charging, leaving the USB-C port on the iPad Pro itself open for connecting to displays or accessories.
-The USB-C port provides power to the iPad Pro inductively.
+The USB-C port provides power to the iPad Pro inductively, and while it doesn't provide quite as much power as the standard power adapter, it's not too far off.

 Using the Magic Keyboard with an iPad Pro requires the iPadOS 13.4 update, which enables mouse and trackpad support along with many trackpad gestures and options.

-The Magic Keyboard for the 11-inch iPad Pro will cost $299 when it launches, and the Magic Keyboard for the 12.9-inch iPad Pro will cost $349.
+The Magic Keyboard for the 11-inch iPad Pro costs $299, and the Magic Keyboard for the 12.9-inch iPad Pro costs $349.
+The Magic Keyboards can be purchased from Apple's online store.

 Have questions about the Magic Keyboard, know of a something we left out, or want to offer feedback on this guide?
 Send us an email here.